Legend286/legend286.github.io/chernobyl-incident-dossier.md

 | **Almaz Echo** | Subharmonic signal detected 10 minutes prior to explosion, broadcast again on 2013 satellite ping |
 | **Rift Observatory** | Reactor logs mimic “3:11 AM” silence frequency spike from 1967 Antarctica incident |
 | **Serum X-7** | One missing Soviet scientist (Dr. A. Vronsky) previously worked on biochemical Rift adaptation project under Project BLACKGATE |

 ---

-## 🧾 FIELD REPORT – AGENT THATCHER (CLASSIFIED LOG 04/29/86)

-> "It didn't melt down.
-It cracked *open*.
-> The heat was just the excuse — the real fire came from whatever was behind that air.

-[AUDIO:chernobyl-incident_heat-was-just-the-excuse.mp3:Site Log Recording - "The heat was just the excuse":field-recording]

-> I swear I saw a second city behind Pripyat for a second.
-Like it was being remembered too loudly."

-[AUDIO:chernobyl-incident_second-city-behind-pripyat.mp3:Site Log Recording - "Second city behind Pripyat":field-recording]

----